Complexo do Alemão massacre

-The Invasão do Complexo do Alemão was the result of an ongoing conflict between drug dealers and the police in the borough of the same name in Rio de Janeiro, which consisted of a group of large favelas in the northern region of the city.
+The Complexo do Alemão massacre was the result of an ongoing conflict between drug dealers and the police in the borough of the same name in Rio de Janeiro, which consisted of a group of large favelas in the northern region of the city.
 The massacre happened on June 27, 2007, when a large Military and Civil Police operation killed 19 people and injured several others.
 The Order of Attorneys of Brazil issued a report claiming that at least eleven of the people killed had no relations with drug trafficking whatsoever.
-Until the end of the XV Pan-American Games a large siege was formed by the police in the region—to secure the safety of the international event, some people claim.
-While it eventually got attached the demotic sobriquet Gaza strip, a report published by the federal government revealed that there were executions at the operation.
+Until the end of the XV Pan-American Games, a large siege was formed by the police in the region—to secure the safety of the event, some people claim.
+While it eventually got attached to the demotic sobriquet Gaza strip, a report published by the federal government revealed that there were executions at the operation.

 Victims

 Killed

 According to official records as of late-June 2007, at least 44 people were killed by the police in Complexo do Alemão since May 2, 2007.
 Nineteen people were killed by the police at the June 27, 2007 operation.